denoland/examples/with-planetscale/README.md

-# How to use Planetscale with Deno
+# How to use PlanetScale with Deno

-Planetscale is a MySQL-compatible serverless database that is designed with a developer workflow where developers can create, branch, and deploy databases from the command line.
+PlanetScale is a MySQL-compatible serverless database that is designed with a developer workflow where developers can create, branch, and deploy databases from the command line.

-We’ll use the Planetscale serverless driver, `@planetscale/database`, to work with Deno.
+We’ll use the PlanetScale serverless driver, `@planetscale/database`, to work with Deno.
 First we want to create `main.ts` and import the connect method from this package: